ANNUAL RENEWAL ASSESSMENT

 200 USD per patient

-Annual comprehensive patient assessments provide systematic evaluation of health status, functional abilities, and care needs for residents of adult family homes and assisted living facilities.
+Annual assessment renewals provide systematic yearly evaluation of health status, functional abilities, and care needs for residents of adult family homes and assisted living facilities.
 Our registered nurses conduct thorough assessments that identify changes, prevent complications, and ensure care plans remain appropriate and effective.

 While Washington State regulations for adult family homes require annual care plan updates, comprehensive nursing assessment provides the foundation for accurate, effective care planning.
-Annual assessments identify subtle changes that may not be apparent in day-to-day care.
+Annual assessment renewals identify subtle changes that may not be apparent in day-to-day care.

 According to the Centers for Medicare & Medicaid Services (CMS), comprehensive assessment is the cornerstone of quality care.
 Regular systematic evaluation helps prevent complications, identifies emerging problems early, and ensures care interventions remain appropriate as patient needs evolve.

 The American Nurses Association recognizes assessment as the first step in the nursing process.
 The National Institute on Aging provides guidelines for comprehensive geriatric assessment.
 Without accurate, current assessment data, care planning cannot effectively address patient needs.
-Our annual assessments provide the comprehensive evaluation needed for high-quality, person-centered care.
+Our annual assessment renewals provide the comprehensive evaluation needed for high-quality, person-centered care.

 - Early Problem Detection: Identifies health changes before they become crises